cerebraljam/rnn_lstm_nikkei225_predictions/readme.md

 ![png](tse_lstm_predictions_files/tse_lstm_predictions_19_2.png)

 Impressive!
-It kind of follow the real values, like all the LSTM examples! ^_^
+It kind of follow the real values, like for all the LSTM examples! ^_^

 # Applying to predict the future